Chart Color Schemes

 Southern Moreton Bay Islands faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 15.3%, significantly lower than Greater Brisbane's average of 30.5%.
-Bachelor degrees are the most common at 10.1%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.1%).
-Vocational credentials are prominent, with 45.1% of residents aged 15+ holding them.
-Advanced diplomas account for 12.5% and certificates for 32.6%.
+The area's university qualification rate is 15.3%, significantly lower than the Greater Brisbane average of 30.5%.
+This indicates an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 10.1%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.1%).
+Vocational credentials are prominent, with 45.1% of residents aged 15+ holding them - advanced diplomas (12.5%) and certificates (32.6%).

-School and university attendance encompasses 19.1% of the community.
-This includes 6.3% in primary education, 6.1% in secondary education, and 2.1% pursuing tertiary education.
-MacLeay Island State School and Russell Island State School serve a total of 327 students.
-Both schools focus exclusively on primary education, with secondary options available in nearby areas.
-The local school capacity is limited at 3.3 places per 100 residents, compared to the regional average of 14.4, leading many families to travel for schooling.
+School and university attendance comprises 19.1% of the community, including 6.3% in primary education, 6.1% in secondary education, and 2.1% pursuing tertiary education.
+MacLeay Island State School and Russell Island State School serve a total of 327 students, focusing exclusively on primary education with secondary options available nearby.
+The area has limited local school capacity (3.3 places per 100 residents vs 14.4 regionally), leading many families to travel for schooling.

 Frequently Asked Questions - Education